 Now borne entirely by Shirley, a Nov.
 17 ballot is required in both towns that will ask Ayer and Shirley voters to buy into both high-school renovations/addition, but also to share the middle-school debt service between the towns.
 The formula calls for Ayer to offset Shirley's high school contribution by contributing more towards the middle-school debt through fiscal 2026.

 The middle-school debt is to be satisfied in fiscal 2026.
 The high-school project debt service, if approved by voters, would extend through fiscal 2034.

 Muldoon noted the precipitous drop in attendance for Article 2, which had a vote of 107 to 87.
 There had been 388 voters counted at the peak of the meeting.
-By Article 5, a voter requested a headcount to ensure a minimum quorum of 50 voters were still in the
+By Article 5, a voter requested a headcount to ensure a minimum quorum of 50 voters were